 BACKGROUND

 Macro-aspartate aminotransferase (AST), a macroenzyme, is a high-molecular mass complex formed by self-polymerization or association with other serum components that are difficult for the kidney to clear, leading to the isolated elevation of serum AST activity.
-Cases of the formation of macro-AST are rare, with only 3 published in the English language literature up to September 2019 in China.
-In this paper, we present a case in which an asymptomatic woman with persistent isolated elevated AST was confirmed as having macro-AST by the polyethylene glycol (PEG) precipitation method.
+Cases of macro-AST formation are rare, with only 3 published in the English language literature up to September 2019 in China.
+In this paper, we present a case in which an asymptomatic woman with persistent isolated elevated AST was confirmed as having macro-AST by the polyethylene glycol precipitation method.

 CASE SUMMARY

 A 34-year-old woman was referred to our clinic for elevated AST levels with normal levels of other liver-associated enzymes on November 12, 2018.
-Her AST level of liver function test had been abnormal for seven months before she came to the clinic.
+Her AST level of liver function test had been abnormal for 7 mo before she came to the clinic.
 The patient was asymptomatic with a normal physical examination.
 There was no relevant family history and no alcohol consumption or smoking.
-She had a several-month history of traditional Chinese medical taking and had stopped it one year ago.
+She had a several-month history of traditional Chinese medical taking and had stopped it 1 year prior.
 The laboratory tests in our clinic showed only the elevation of AST (89.5 U/L) with no other significant abnormalities.
-We performed the precipitation technique with PEG to confirm the presence of macro-AST.
-Then in the following almost a year, her AST level still fluctuated in the abnormal range.
+We performed the precipitation technique with polyethylene glycol to confirm the presence of macro-AST.
+Then for almost a year, her AST level still fluctuated in the abnormal range.

 CONCLUSION